 Today, much of his work as a consultant focuses on public markets and the role they can play in building community and how placemaking supports local economies.
 He advocates for stronger market policies around the world as a Founding Member of the Market Cities Network, representing PlacemakingX.

-With over 500 major projects on his resume during his long tenure at PPS, however, Steve has built a broad-based portfolio of transformative placemaking projects which have been catalysts for community revitalization in the U.S. and abroad.
+With over 500 major projects on his resume during his long tenure at PPS, however, Steve has built a broad-based portfolio of transformative placemaking projects that have been catalysts for community revitalization in the U.S. and abroad.
 He is widely recognized for his extensive expertise in downtown urban design, transportation planning, and the design of mixed-use development projects.

-Steve was instrumental in creating and launching many key initiatives at PPS, including PPS’s programs in public markets and transportation; the Bass Initiative for Innovation and Placemaking; and expanding the global reach of placemaking.
+Steve was instrumental in creating and launching many key initiatives at PPS, including PPS’s programs in public markets and transportation, the Bass Initiative for Innovation and Placemaking, and expanding the global reach of placemaking.
 With support from the Rockefeller Brothers Fund, Steve's seminal work in the Czech Republic and the Balkans after the fall of communism set the stage for the growth of placemaking as a global movement.
 These and other programs have gone on to influence professionals, community advocates, and cities across the globe.